On fully nonlinear parabolic mean field games with nonlocal and local diffusions

-The Prokhorov theorem \cite[Theorem~8.6.2]{MR2267655} is a classical result, which equates tightness and pre-compactness of a family of probability measures in the topology of weak convergence.
-Another useful characterization of tightness may be given in terms of a function with unbounded growth~(see \cite[Example~8.6.5]{MR2267655}).
-As a slight modification of this result, we prove~\autoref{prop:lyapunov}, for Lyapunov functions described in~\autoref{def:lyapunov}, which may serve as a convenient tool in studying PDEs with L\'evy operators and measure-valued (or $L^1$) solutions on non-compact domains.
-Specifically, this lemma allows us to avoid moment assumptions on the initial data and the driving L\'evy process (the L\'evy measure tail), or a restriction to a compact domain like a torus (i.e.~the periodic setting).

-As an application, we prove several results regarding L\'evy operators as defined in~\ref{L:levy}.
-In \autoref{lemma:approx} we construct a family of approximate operators $\{\fL^\epsilon\}_{\epsilon>0}$, which enjoys useful properties akin to discretization. \autoref{lemma:V-equiv} then provides an example where \autoref{prop:lyapunov} is applied to a set of L\'evy measures.
-Namely, (\emph{a}) for every L\'evy operator $\fL$ there exists a Lyapunov function $V$ such that $\|\fL V\|_\infty <\infty$ (see \autoref{rem:levy-lyapunov}), (\emph{b}) this Lyapunov function may then play a role in an a priori estimate (see the proof of \autoref{lemma:fp-tightness}), and (\emph{c}) the approximate operators $\fL^\epsilon$ (uniformly satisfying the same bound by $V$) may then be used in a construction of approximate solutions e.g.~to \autoref{eq:fp} (see the proof of \autoref{thm:fp-existence}). \end{section} \begin{section}{Derivation of the model} In this section we show heuristically that \autoref{eq:mfg} is related to a mean field game where players control the time change rate of a L\'evy process.
+\end{section} \begin{section}{Derivation of the model} In this section we show heuristically that \autoref{eq:mfg} is related to a mean field game where players control the time change rate of a L\'evy process.
 Random time change of SDEs is a well-established technique~\cite{MR3363697,MR1011252,MR455113,MR1046331} with applications e.g.~in modelling markets or turbulence~\cite{MR2484103,CARR2004113}.
-For stable (self-similar) processes, including the Brownian motion, we note that this type of control coincides with the classical continuous control (see \autoref{section:example}).
-However, for other L\'evy processes, including compound Poisson and most jump processes used in finance and insurance, this is not the case.
+For SDEs driven by self-similar processes, like the Brownian motion or an $\alpha$-stable process, this type of control coincides with the classical (continuous) control \cite{MR2179357,MR2322248}.\footnote{By self-similarity (e.g.~for the Brownian motion $B_{ct} = \sqrt{c} B_t$) controlled time change is equivalent to control of the strength of the diffusion (controlled diffusion).} However, for other L\'evy processes, including compound Poisson and most jump processes used in finance and insurance, this is not the case.

 This type of a control problem seems to be new and we plan to analyse it in full detail in a future paper.